amichuda/cv-boilerplate/README.md

 1. Run this in your terminal to clone the repo, move into the right directory and delete all the git stuff:

-        git clone git@github.com:mrzool/cv-boilerplate.git && cd cv-boilerplate && rm -rf .git
+        git clone git@github.com:mclearc/cv-boilerplate.git && cd cv-boilerplate && rm -rf .git

 2. Open `content.yml` with your text editor and fill it with your personal details, work experience, education, and desired settings.
 3. Run `make` to compile the PDF.
-4. Tweak on `template.tex` until you're satisfied with the result.
+4. Tweak the `template.tex`, `template.html`, and `style.css` files until you're satisfied with the results.

 Refer to [pandoc's documentation](http://pandoc.org/demo/example9/templates.html) to learn more about how templates work.

-**Note**: this template needs to be compiled with XeTeX.
+**Note**: for the font settings to work this template needs to be compiled with XeTeX.

 ## Available settings